kyma-project/test-infra/docs/how-to/how-to-add-custom-secret.md

 2. Apply `owner` label to the secret in Secret Manager that will help identify the owner of a secret.
 For example: `owner: neighbors`.
 3. Apply `type` label to the secret in Secret Manager that will help identify the owner of a secret.
 For example: `type: service-account`.

-4. Apply the necessary permissions.
+4. Apply the necessary permissions(this step and next steps are only required when you want to use secret on Prow).
 Add the `secret-manager-trusted@sap-kyma-prow.iam.gserviceaccount.com` principal with the `Secret Manager Secret Accessor` role if the secret will be used only for a postsubmit or release job.
 If you are creating a Secret for a presubmit job, use `secret-manager-untrusted@sap-kyma-prow.iam.gserviceaccount.com` principal with the same role.
 If you want to use the secret in presubmit and postsubmit jobs, apply both principals.

 ![permissions](./secret-manager-permissions.png)